Sonya-7/Sonya-7/README.md

-### Hey there 👋
+### Hey there 👋🏾

 <!-- Text Under Headline -->
-## 👨🏾‍💻About Me:
+## 👩🏾‍💻 About Me 👩🏾‍🍳:
 I am Sonya {Ukrainian for wisdom}, a Data Scientist with extensive Accounting experience.
-In my spare time, I enjoy practicing Python, watching Bloomberg, reading personal development books, researching random topics of interest or playing board games.
+In my spare time, I enjoy practicing Python, watching Bloomberg, reading personal development books, cooking, researching random topics of interest or playing board games.
 I am highly interested in utelizing my skills for a company within the fintech, investment, education or technology industry.
+I love to learn and create.
+Let's collaborate!

-Check out what I'm currently working on/learning here!
+👇🏾 Check out what I'm currently working on/learning here! 👇🏾

 <!-- Link To My Main Site -->
 <!-- ## Digital Home -->